The Pnume: Plot summary

 He kidnaps a young Pnumekin woman to interpret for him.
 Once Reith forces her to look at the Master Charts, she realizes her life is now forfeit if she is captured, so she cooperates.
 Upon questioning, Reith learns that she has no name; she simply belongs to the Zith group in the Athan area of the Pagaz zone, with a rank of 210, so he names her Zap 210.

 After a journey of indeterminate length, mostly spent on a barge, they finally escape to the surface.
 They make their way toward the city of Sivishe, where the spaceship is being built.
 As their trek continues, Zap 210's colorless personality begins to change, free of the peculiar constraints of Pnumekin society and the diko she had been fed to keep her body from developing normally.
 Eventually, she and Reith become lovers.

 When they reach the city, Reith finds Anacho waiting for him.
 He learns that, shortly after Reith's abduction, Woudiver had been taken to be prey for a Dirdir hunt.
 The ship had been seen, so Traz moved it to a location known only to Reith.
 However, when they prepare to leave, they find Zap 210 missing, captured by the Pnume.

 Despite Anacho's protestations, Reith gives himself up to the Pnume (after making certain preparations).
-He bargains with them, threatening to give copies of the Master Charts to the Dirdir unless they release Zap 210.
-He also demands that they free all the Pnumekin from their freakish existence.
+He bargains with them, threatening to give copies of the Master Charts to the Dirdir and the Chasch unless they release Zap 210 and free all the Pnumekin from their freakish existence.
 The Pnume have no choice; they agree to his terms.
-Reith and Zap 210 return to the surface, link up with Anacho and Traz, and finally depart for Earth.
+Reith and Zap 210 return to the surface, rejoin Anacho and Traz, and finally depart for Earth.

+Reception

+Tony Watson reviewed the series for Different Worlds magazine and stated that "The potential for adventure on Tschai is rich.
+The Chasch, Dirdir, Pnume, Wankh and their submen are constantly scheming and sparring with one another, providing ample opportunity for intrigue and fighting."